 A computing lab is a facility where computer workstations are provided for use by students for classroom or individual work.
 UW-Whitewater has more than 70 academic computing labs that are used by students and faculty for scheduled courses, project work, and open access.
 ICIT is responsible for managing lab workstations in a way to provide student access to academic resources, while at the same time protecting workstation integrity for all users sharing the lab facility.
 Lab services (software access, printing, storage) are available to students and faculty through a Net-ID login.

 ICIT provides support services to departments in the planning, implementation and maintenance of computers and peripherals in computing labs.
 ICIT services include planning and consultation, hardware installation, software installation and updates, asset tracking, network printing services, workstation security, usage statistics, and problem diagnosis and resolution.
-Currently supported platforms: Windows or Macintosh OS, and dual-OS environments using either the Apple bootcamp or Parallels solutions.
+Currently supported platforms: Windows and Macintosh OS.

 Roles & Responsibilities